Corporate GovernanceCorporate Governance Guidelines

 Article 21

-The Company will prescribe the criteria for independence of outside officers as described in Exhibit 2, in light of the independence standards for independent officers prescribed by the Tokyo Stock Exchange and their profile information.
+The Company shall prescribe criteria for the independence of outside officers as described in Exhibit 2, in light of the independence standards for independent officers prescribed by the Tokyo Stock Exchange and information on their attributes.

 2